eu-nebulous/slo-violation-detector/slo-violation-detector/README.md

 In the above command, jar_name is the file name of the executable jar of the slo-violation-detector; role_type is a string - either DIRECTOR or DETECTOR; and <configuration_file_location> is another string holding the path to the configuration file.

-When the component starts correctly it will not display any error logs, and it may also display that it listens for events on the topic in which SLO rules are to be specified (by default **metrics.metric_list**).
+When the component starts correctly it will not display any error logs, and it may also display that it listens for events on the topic in which SLO rules are to be specified (by default **eu.nebulouscloud.monitoring.slo.new**).

 It is not mandatory to specify the <configuration_file_location> or the <role_type> but the defaults will be assumed (the location of the configuration file will be based on the Constants.java class and the role will be OperationalMode.DIRECTOR )